redhat-developer-adoption-emea/cloud-native-guides/dotnet-core.md

 #### Creating a git repo for the generated code

 You can use any Git server (e.g. GitHub, BitBucket, etc) for this lab but we have prepared a Gogs git server which you can access here:

 {{ GIT_URL }}

+> **TIP:** Or you could just use a repo prepared with a ready to use copy of the code you've previously generated.
+This repo is [here]({{ GIT_URL }}/user99/inventory-dotnet-core.git)

 Click on **Register** to register a new user with the following details and then click on **Create New Account**: